inseven/diligence/README.md

 ## Overview

-Diligence is a lightweight Swift package with a collection UI controls for building abotu screens for macOS and iOS apps.
+Diligence is a lightweight Swift package with a collection UI controls for building about screens for macOS and iOS apps.
 Its primary use goal in establishing a consistent look and feel across the [InSeven Limited](https://github.com/inseven) apps.

 ## Screenshots